NiranjanS8/Brain-Tumor-Detection/README.md

 │   └── uploads/            # Folder to store uploaded images    <br>

 Model Details
- Input size: 150x150 RGB images
+• Input size: 150x150 RGB images <br>
- Output: 4 classes
+• Output: 4 classes <br>
- Framework: TensorFlow / Keras
+• Framework: TensorFlow / Keras <br>
- Loss: Categorical Crossentropy
+• Loss: Categorical Crossentropy  <br>
- Metrics: Accuracy
+• Metrics: Accuracy  <br>

 📌 Features
-Upload MRI scans through the browser
+• Upload MRI scans through the browser

-Classifies the image into one of four categories
+• Classifies the image into one of four categories

-Displays predicted class and confidence
+• Displays predicted class and confidence

-Clean, minimal web UI
+• Clean, minimal web UI

 📁 Dataset
-You can use datasets like the Brain Tumor Dataset from Kaggle for training.
+• You can use datasets like the Brain Tumor Dataset from Kaggle for training.